 “Now, the time is right.
 You have to remember that the mining industry has mapped minerals using the same principles for hundreds of years.
 Sustainability is higher on the agenda now, and we have a crying need for what is called rare earth metals.
 Metals that are required for electric car batteries, for example.
 Technology that can find more metals in a faster and more sustainable way is more important than ever”, says Mikael Bergqvist, R&D Manager at Orexplore.

 Today, China accounts for about 90 percent of the production of the 17 metals classified by the EU as strategic metals.
 But the rare earth metals are not only found in China.
 Sweden has all of them, and one of the richest ore deposits is located in Gränna in southern Sweden.
 A deposit that is believed to contain 20 percent of the world market’s need for yttrium, often used by the laser industry.
 But for the time being, planning has been stopped.

-“The traditional methods stand in the way for mining in Gränna.
-Opening a mine there affects the environment too much.
-But if the process was to be carried out in a different way – more efficient mapping, more surgical-like methods and less impact on the environment – I think there is a greater chance that the metals would be allowed to be excavated”, Bergqvist continues.
+“The traditional views stand in the way for mining in Gränna.
+Opening a mine there is believed to affect the environment too much.
+But if the process was to be carried out in a modern way using more efficient mapping and surgical-like methods, I think the metals could be excavated with very good control over environmental impacts”, Bergqvist continues

 A more attractive industry

 The term “mineral shame” does not yet exist.
 But the fact is that the mining industry has to act on sustainability.
 Yes, sustainability is about leaving smaller ecological footprints and being a good corporate citizen.
 It is also the way to gain acceptance in society, attracting future generations to the industry and ensuring that green tech minerals are made available, crucial for the transformation to renewable energy production.